 Believers struggling with negative body image?
 Oh yes!!
-Negative body image is not something Christian women are immune to just because they are Christians.
+Negative thoughts about body image are not something women are immune to just because they are Christians.
 Women of faith struggle with the same issues any woman does and body image is no different.
 Do you struggle in this area?
 Well, I am here to tell you that you are not alone.
-Read on about own struggle with my body as well as Bible verses about body image that I will share to show you your beauty in the eyes of God!
+Read on about own struggle with my body as well as encourage you with Bible verses about body image to show you your own beauty in the eyes of God!

 My Own Struggle With Body Image

 I find myself standing yet again looking into my full-length mirror and I realize I am never satisfied.
 No matter what clothing I have on or how good my hair looks or if my makeup is on point, I am never satisfied.

 All my adult life, up until around age 35, I was THAT person.
 You know, the one who could eat anything she wanted and never gain an ounce?
 Yep, that was me.

 And oh boy did I eat!
 I ate everything and anything that was bad for me too because, well, I just didn’t care.
 I wasn’t going to put on weight so why not enjoy it, right?
 I wasn’t yet at the point where health was a real concern so I just ate!